jpuritz/BIO_594_2022/Exercises/course_project/mgregoire/pipeline.md

 From his genetic report, he was found to be a carrier of one trait marker (dilute coat color, del(T) in gene MLPH), he was cleared of 31 genetic markers for disease, but was found to be at risk for one genetic marker involved in hypertrophic cardiomyopathy (HCM), where in the gene MYBPC3 he has one copy of a C>G mutation.
 HCM is the most common feline heart disease and is characterized by thickening of the heart's muscular walls and tachycardia (fast heart beat).
 The severity of the disease varies and if it is diagnosed early treatment is easier.
 It is good to know this and inform Pumpkin's vet that he is a carrier for this condition!

 At the end of the report they characterized what Pumpkin is eating based on random DNA they found, and they said they found duck DNA.
 Pumpkin is mainly a seafood guy and he's only an indoor cat, so we think this is probably due to a filler in his dry food!

+My analysis of Pumpkin's DNA showed..... --issues with not knowing what the file names meant, issues with the size of the files/speed of analysis...

 I never knew that the analysis behind all of Pumpkin's DNA would take so much work.
 I spent a couple weeks analyzing his DNA for this project and did not get anywhere near the extent of analysis that Basepaws did.
 It is truly amazing what can be done with the right equipment and when you have an established pipeline and know what to look for.
 Kudos to all the wonderful people at Basepaws who made both analyzing Pumpkin's DNA for this project possible, and also knowing all about his health :)